-The method of voting for Representative Councillors is as described in Regulation 2.23.
+The method of voting in general elections of Representative Councillors is as described in Regulation 2.24.

-The method of counting for GSA Board members is as described in Regulation 2.24.
+The method of counting in general elections of Representative Councillors is as described in Regulation 2.25.

-5.8 Casual vacancies
+5.7 Casual vacancies

-- (a) If a position on the Representative Council falls vacant up to and including 60 days after a general election, the position must be filled by a count back of the votes at that general election. - (b) If a casual vacancy in a Representative Council position is not filled by a count back in accordance with Regulation 5.8(a) then: - (i) if the position falls more than 60 days after a general election the Representative Council must within 60 days appoint a Member to fill the position until the conclusion of the first AGM following their appointment; or - (ii) if the vacancy results in there being less than five Representative Council members, the Representative Council must call a byelection expressly for the purpose of electing additional Representative Council members.
+- (a) If a position on the Representative Council falls vacant up to and including sixty days after a general election, the position must be filled by a count back of the votes at that general election. - (b) If a casual vacancy in a Representative Council position is not filled by a count back in accordance with Regulation 5.7(a), then: - if the position falls more than sixty days after a general election the Representative Council must within sixty days appoint a Member to fill the position until the conclusion of the first AGM following their appointment; or - (ii) if the vacancy results in there being less than five Representative Council members, the Representative Council must call a byelection expressly for the purpose of electing additional Representative Council members.